shaziya12/create-read-update-delete-angular8/README.md

             ...item.payload.val()
           };
         });
-        this.listData = new MatTableDataSource(array);//converting that array into listData object and can render it this.listData.sort = this.sort;
-        this.listData.paginator = this.paginator;
-        this.listData.filterPredicate = (data, filter) => {
+        this.listData = new MatTableDataSource(array);//converting that array into listData object and can render it. this.listData.sort = this.sort;// configure the data  ,link the matSort property to thie listData(dataSource) this.listData.paginator = this.paginator;  //configure the data ,link the MatPaginator property to thie listData(dataSource) this.listData.filterPredicate = (data, filter) => {
           return this.displayedColumns.some(ele => {
             return ele != 'actions' && data[ele].toLowerCase().indexOf(filter) != -1;